Addison Fischer: 1990s

 In 1995 he provided initial seed funding for the creation of Verisign Inc. which quickly attracted strategic partners and additional financing.
 Verisign became well known as a standard of internet commerce integrity.

 In the early 1990s, he co-founded two small private Silicon Valley venture capital firms, Tierra del Oro and Camino del Oro, specializing in high-tech startup companies.
 These ventures have been incorporated into Zenerji, LLC.
 He continues as a principal investor in a number of companies, including Audible Magic and Actify.

 2000s

-In 2005 he established Fischer International Identity, LLC to focus on internet cloud-based security software.
-He is Chairman.
+In 2005 he established Fischer International Identity, LLC to focus on internet cloud-based security software, company of which he is chairman.